NaxAlpha/classic-approx/README.md

 pip install -r requirements.txt
 ```

-If you want to run experiments, you will also need to install [wandb](https://wandb.ai/site) for logging by:
+If you want to run experiments and visualize, you will also need to install and configure [wandb](https://wandb.ai/site) for logging by:

 ```bash
 pip install wandb